Email Security

 “Children merit specific protection,” the regulation’s authors wrote, “as they may be less aware of the risks, consequences, and safeguards concerned and their rights in relation to the processing of personal data.”
 Specific protections apply to organizations using minors’ personal information for marketing, creating personality or user profiles, or offering services/products directly to young people.

 GDPR strengthens data security with new permissions for gathering, accessing and using all this personal data, too.
-You need to post your policy for data collection and use simple language and enable affirmative or express consent.
+Organizations need to post their policy for data collection and use simple language and enable affirmative or express consent.
 Article 4(11) states that consent must be “by a statement or by a clear affirmative action”, and prohibits making consent a condition of participation.
-The days of auto opt-out are over.

-I’ve never had a data breach before, I’m sure I’ll be fine.
+3. We’ve never had a data breach before, so we'll be fine.

-Also at risk: nonprofits, healthcare organizations, and educational institutions including K-12 school districts, colleges, and universities.
+And it is not just businesses that are at risk.
+Nonprofits, healthcare organizations, and educational institutions including K-12 school districts, colleges, and universities are also targets.
 Learn more about data breach prevention.

-What do I really need to lock down?
+5. What do we really need to lock down?

 • Demonstrate GDPR compliance across organizational and technological operations, including specific requirements for data processors and data controllers (see Articles 24 and 28).